ugurakkurt/eventAnalyse/README.md

 # EventAnalyser
-An event analyser RestAPI written in Golang.
+Event analyser is a RestAPI written in Golang.
 It is an analyze tool that can be used for storing and analyzing some specified type data using MySQL database technology.
 If you have some data for requests of specific users using specific apps and if you want to analyze your response time per app in this data, then you can use this app